 We have 4 exam rooms where you and your pet can wait to see the doctor.
 After our receptionist has checked you in, they will escort you back and a technician will come in to get your pets vitals.
-At that time, the technician will ask you questions regarding why your pet is being seen today, how long has the condition been going on and any other information that is pertinent to the doctor for diagnosing.
+At that time, the technician will ask you questions regarding why your pet is being seen today, how long the condition has been going on and any other information that is pertinent to the doctor for diagnosing.
 The technician can provide you with an estimate prior to services if you desire.

 Most of our surgeries are done on an outpatient basis.
 We ask that your pet be dropped off between the hours of 8-8:30 the morning of surgery after being fasted for 12 hours.
 A surgical estimate will be given at that time, and there will be paperwork for you to sign.